“Upper sixties” was the forecast for Friday. Yeah, seems like there might be something to that global warming idea.

 But let me first say, when you first try some Vitamin G, it may take awhile to get its full affect.
 What I mean is, getting on a bike and heading out on a gravel road may be very depressing at first.
 But once you get that body into some shape, things start to get really good.
 I went from 20 mile rides to 30 to 45 to 65.
 Then I hit 90 and finally started taking Sundays to ride dirty centuries before I reached the pinnacle of the DK200.
 Now, for better or worse, I am an addict.
 Vitamin G is my drug.

-I began to pack my bike of choice these days, the Salsa Beargrease, as I have really been jonesing to ride the fatbike on a long gravel ride to see how it would treat me.
-But as I packed up the little frame, because I am a man of small stature, I realized this frame was not meant to hold 100 oz of water.
+I packed the Salsa Beargrease, as I have really been jonesing to ride the fatbike on a long gravel ride to see how it would treat me.
+As I packed up the small frame I realized it wasn’t meant to hold 100 oz of water.
 Bummer.
-So I packed my Revelate Designs framebag with clothing, as it started cold in the morning, food and a few supplies and decided to use Camelbak for hydration.
-The small sized frame bag is excellent for supplies but not so great for hydration.
-That makes sense since most people with fatbikes are riding where it is actually cold and water would freeze in there.
-Why would I ride my Beargrease on a warm, long gravel ride?
+So I packed my Revelate Designs framebag with clothing, as it started cold in the morning, food and a few supplies and decided to use a Camelbak for hydration.
+Why ride the Beargrease on a warm, long gravel ride?
 Because it is that fun to ride.
-It hasn’t worn off yet.

 I hit the road and noticed that it was a little windy.
 I planned the route so that I would go into the wind for the first half of the ride and come back with a nice tailwind.
 In fact, I planned to ride the same 80 mile route I did just before my heart surgery last year.
 It would be my longest attempt since surgery.

-I passed EVCO Foods and noticed their flag was flapping in the wind in a way that tested the strength of the stitching used in its creation.
+I passed EVCO Foods and noticed their flag was flapping in the wind in a way that tested the strength of its stitching.
 No biggie, I have ridden in the wind plenty of times.
 I will just breathe deeply and take in the dark feeling that would ensue when I faced 40 miles of headwind.
 My mind told myself things like:

 - “This will be good for me.”